fsantanna/dceu/README.md

 Ceu is inspired by [Esterel][4] and [Lua][5].

-Summary of the main ideas in the design of Ceu:
+Follows a summary of the main ideas in the design of Ceu:

 - https://github.com/fsantanna/dceu/blob/main/doc/manual-out.md#1-design

-Follows an extended list of functionalities:
+Follows an extended list of functionalities in Ceu:

 - Dynamic typing
 - Expression based (statements are expressions)